kush-daga/kush-daga/README.md

 <br></br>
 ## More about me:

 - 🔭 I’m currently working as ...
-Building UrbanTv - Live commerce platform for India.
+Frontend Developer at [Fampay](https://fampay.in).
-- 🌱 I’m currently learning ...
-GraphQL, Svelte
+- 🌱 I’m currently learning ... iOS Development
 - 👯 I’m looking to collaborate on ...
 Anything, Im very cheerful :)
 - 🤔 I’m looking for help with ...
-Algorithms, PLEASE
+SwiftUI
 - 💬 Ask me about ...
 React is my forte, but ask me about anything, if I dont know, Ill search for it with you!
 - 📫 How to reach me: ... kushdaga@icloud.com
 - 😄 Pronouns: ...
 He/Him